Cookies help us improve your website experience.

 Patmos, Greece

-Patmos is one of the smaller Greek islands, where organised events and activities are rare.
-However, its seclusion makes it one the more serene parts of the country to unwind and take things at your leisure.
+Patmos is one of the smaller Greek islands, where organized events and activities are rare.
+However, its seclusion makes it one of the more serene parts of the country to unwind and take things at your leisure.
 Strolling along the beaches and stopping for a drink in the sun are popular ways to relax, but there is plenty to see if you want to enjoy a nice, long hike across the island.

 The Cave of the Apocalypse is arguably the most visited destination on Patmos – it’s where St. John of Jesus’s Twelve Apostles was said to have seen visions of the destruction of Earth followed by the creation of a new Earth descended from Heaven.
 As a result, his complied scriptures were added to the Bible as the Book of Revelations.

 Religion forms a significant part of the Patmos’ identity, but the islanders are also proud of their culinary treats.
-Two dishes that are a must try while on Patmos are the local cheese pie, and a sweet Greek delicacy made with dough, almonds, walnuts, syrup, and sugar.
+Two dishes that are a must-try while on Patmos are the local cheese pie, and a sweet Greek delicacy made with dough, almonds, walnuts, syrup, and sugar.

-If you prefer a slower pace, leisurely guided tours to see Rhodes’s monasteries, water springs and valleys are frequent on the island, and you can even attend a cooking lesson if you want to learn how to make delicious Greek dishes yourself at home.
+If you prefer a slower pace, leisurely guided tours to see Rhodes’s monasteries, water springs, and valleys are frequent on the island, and you can even attend a cooking lesson if you want to learn how to make delicious Greek dishes yourself at home.

 The history of Rhodes is as varied as it is interesting, picking up several nicknames along the way.
 It’s regularly referred to as ‘The Island of the Knights’ after being ruled by the Knights of Saint John of Jerusalem between the 15th and 16th centuries.
 The medieval influence can be seen and felt throughout with the medieval Old Town being UNESCO World Heritage-listed.